 Womerton Farm Bunkhouse

 Womerton Farm Bunkhouse sits right next to the Long Mynd in the heart of the Shropshire Hills.
-It offers small select accommodation for 8 with a well appointed kitchen and living area and is just 3 miles from Church Stretton, 12 miles from Shrewsbury and 15 miles from Ludlow.
+It offers small select accommodation for 8 with a well appointed kitchen and living area. it is just 3 miles from Church Stretton, 12 miles from Shrewsbury and 15 miles from Ludlow.
 Local attractions include Acton Scott Working Farm Museum, Stokesay Castle and Museum of Lost Content.
 Well behaved dogs allowed.More details

 Castle Creavie Hay Barn Hostel